farajabien/monee/README.md

 **Payment Tracking**: Mark payments as made when you pay them.
 MONEE keeps a history of all your payments, so you can see your progress over time.

-**Auto-Expense Recording**: Every debt payment (principal, interest, or both) automatically creates an expense transaction.
+**Auto-Expense Recording**: Every debt payment (principal, interest, or both) automatically creates an expense expense.
 This means your total spending picture includes debt obligations — no manual entry needed.

 **Debt Progress**: See how much you've paid off and how much remains.
 MONEE shows you a clear timeline of when you'll be debt-free, giving you motivation to keep going.